solarte7/NegationAndUncertainty/Validation/Readme.txt

 3)    The directory "Validation with BERT"  contains two files:

-      -  loadBERT.ipynb: This script allows us to load a trained BERT-based model and validate a set of sentences manually.
+      -  loadBERT.ipynb: This script allows us to load a trained BERT-based model and validate a set of sentences.

       -  Validation_BERT.ipynb: This script allows us to load a trainebasd BERT-based model and validate a complete dataset.